COMP2150-25s1/lab-02-NotIrfanXD/README.md

 Focus on ways you can address any of the issues that arose from your playtest.
 For instance, a section that was meant to be challenged that was breezed through might need to be made a bit harder, or the path to the end might have been too hard to find.

+changed easy path tiles to grass instead of stone to alter player choices in path finding.

 On the flipside, consider how you can also leverage the good things about your level.
 Were there particularly exciting sections for your player?
 What made them so engaging, and how can you make the rest of your level like that?
 Did they point out something new you hadn't considered?

 It's ok to revisit your experience goals at this stage.
 Iteration often involves going back-and-forth between documentation, prototypes and the game itself.